What Makes Up Your Company Culture?

 Culture is like personality.
 In a person, the personality is made up of the values, beliefs, underlying assumptions, interests, experiences, upbringing, and habits that create a person's behavior.

 Culture is made up of the values, beliefs, underlying assumptions, attitudes, and behaviors shared by a group of people.
-Culture is the behavior that results when a group arrives at a set of—generally unspoken and unwritten—rules for how they will work together.
+Culture is the behavior that results when a group arrives at a set of—generally unspoken and unwritten—rules for how they will work together in a workplace.

 Your culture is made up of all of the life experiences that each employee brings to the workplace.
-Culture is particularly influenced by the organization's founder, executives, and other managerial staff because of their role in decision making and strategic direction.
+Culture is particularly influenced by the organization's founder, senior leaders, and other managerial staff because of their role in organizational development and structure, decision making, employee performance assessment and assignments, and strategic direction.

 Middle managers are also significant in the formation of your organizational culture as they are the glue that holds all of the rest of your employees in a manner that allows them to receive information and direction.